Oliver-Xie-Yi/CISC3003IndividualProject/README.md

 ## Overview

-This project include two parts.
+This project includes two parts.

 Part A is the fourth Project (Project Walkthrough Example by Mr. Web Designer).